 I was born in Nashville, TN on February 23, 1993.
 I grew up here, I learned how to walk here, to talk here, ride a bike, and even fall off of one.
 Nashville is home, and it will always be home.
 However, being from Nashville and having a love for all things outdoors creates a challenge, of sorts.
 We do not have the “Great Outdoors” in our backyard - it is more so in our neighbor’s backyard.
-With that said, I have learned that it takes motivation and determination to maintain happiness, especially when it is driven by the need for adventure while living in this city.
-Growing up, I was surrounded by this drive to get outdoors and heavily influenced by my creative parents to not just to explore, but also to create.
-Fresh out of high school, I was Chicago-bound in hopes of continuing my education in a new place that tapped into my creativity veins.
-However, I was hit hard by on particular imbalance; I was missing a key element to my survival in a city.
-So Nashville once again found me navigating through her trails, buying produce at her farmers markets, and drinking her coffee.
+With that said, I have learned that it takes motivation and determination to get outside often, but if you are willing to go, there are so many places to explore.
+Growing up, I was surrounded by this drive to get outdoors and heavily influenced by my creative parents to not just explore, but also to create.